edubart/nelua-lang/docs/pages/overview.md

 ### Void

-Void type is more used internally and it's only used to specify that a functions has no arguments:
+Void type is more used internally and it's only used to specify that a function returns nothing:

 ```euluna
 local function f(): void end